CodeBear117/mockingbird-ums/README.md

 I tried both methods.

-My reason for trying the `supabase.auth.signInWithOtp` method was that I wanted the form to be simple, passwordless and filled only once.
-I realised that the user's data did NOT get populated in the `user` table on Supabase, instead, it is populated in an `auth.users` table.
+My reason for trying the `supabase.auth.signInWithOtp` method was that I wanted the form to be simple and passwordless.
+I realised that the user's data did not get populated in the `user` table on Supabase, instead, it is populated in an `auth.users` table.
 This meant that a new row in the users has `ID` and `created_at` column data but no `email` or `name` data.
 This would result in the user getting logged in, but also not being able to see the protected `/dashboard`, which returned a `500 - internal error`.
-I tested multiple potential solutions:
+I tested multiple potential solutions including:

 - Waiting for the session to change to 'authenticated' before posting the data as an `INSERT` to the users table.